Doodleverse/segmentation_gym/README.md

 ## ⬇️ Installation

 We advise creating a new conda environment to run the program.
+We recommend [miniconda](https://docs.conda.io/en/latest/miniconda.html)

 1. Clone the repo: